bmharper/xo/README.md

 Why?
 ----
 We want to write an application once, and have it run on many platforms.
+GUI is often the hardest thing to make cross platform.

 This project is well and truly irrational.
 The rational thing to do would be to stick to the browser as your UI medium.